Try Airofit risk-free: Free shipping worldwide, 45-day satisfaction guarantee, 2-year warranty

 Author: Sean Coakley, Master breathing instructor

 NOTE: Airofit is not suggesting or claiming we can cure depression or remove the need for medical guidance.
-But, as talked about below, studies have shown that the power of the breath can bring tremendous change.
+But, as discussed below, studies have shown that the power of the breath can bring tremendous benefits.

 While we all feel sad or moody from time to time, many people experience these feelings intensely, for long periods of time (weeks, months, or years) and sometimes without any apparent reason.
 Depression is more than just a low mood – it's a severe condition that impacts both physical and mental health.

-While the exact cause of depression isn't known, a number of things can be associated with its development.
+While the exact cause of depression isn't known, several things can be associated with its development.
 Generally, depression does not result from a single event but a combination of biological, psychological, social, and lifestyle factors.

 Personal factors that can lead to depression: